 Recycling at the University

-Please do not try to recycle plastic wrappers, plastic film, crisp packets, chocolate wrappers, sweet wrappers or used tissues as these are not currently recyclable and need to go in the non-recyclable waste bins.
-We are however looking at possibilities to recycle these in the future.
+Please do not try to recycle plastic wrappers, plastic film, crisp packets, chocolate wrappers, sweet wrappers, used tissues, single-use gloves or masks as these are not currently recyclable and need to go in the non-recyclable waste bins.
+We are however looking at possibilities to recycle some of these materials in the future.

 What does closed loop mean?